 3) I want to spend many quality hours with Noël to reaffirm my tremendous love for her and appreciation for her partnership, to assess our life together after one year in the pastorate, to dream together about the future (our sons’ schooling, our neighborhood witness, our ministry of hospitality to the church, our material style of life), to read a book aloud to each other, and finally to pray together (oh, how couples need to pray with each other more!).
 To do all this, Noël and I plan to get away by ourselves for one week in North Carolina.

 4) I want to enrich my sons with some new experiences and to make them happy.
 So I plan to stop at significant spots along the way, to have special family devotional times, to ask them lots of questions, and to do my best not to get irritated when I am interrupted.

 5) I want to read some books that will deepen my understanding of biblical truth and stir me up to be a more zealous “pastor-teacher.”
 So I am trying now to decide what books to take.

 6) I want to spend a good bit of time alone praying about the future of the church and planning my sermons through next spring.

 7) I want to be refreshed in my spirit and my imagination.
 I plan to read some imaginative literature and poetry and to open my eyes to the world around me.

 8) I want to spread the fragrance of the gospel wherever we go.
 So I plan to take some literature along to use as opportunity arises for witnessing to Christ.

 Would you pray for our family as we prepare for vacation and when we are away in August?
-And may God help us all to “live with all our might while we do live.”
+And may God help us all, as Jonathan Edwards resolved, to “live with all our might while we do live.”